driessene/acoustic_camera/readme.md

 - samplerate - int: The sample rate of the simulator.
 - num_channels - int: The number of elements on the element vector. i.e., the number of audio channels.
 - blocksize - int: The number of samples per block of data.
 - sleep: If true, add a delay to simulate the delay it takes to get a block of audio in real life.

-### Calculated properties
-- time_vector - np.array: The points in time that samples are generated at.
-- waveforms - np.array: The sound waves generated from the provided wavevectors.
-- steering_vectors - np.array: A list of steering vectors.
-Index matches index of elements.
-- signal_matrix - np.array: The simulation result for each element.
-Result of the optimal simulation
-- signal_power - float: The power of the signal matrix.
-- noise_power - float: The power of the simulated noise.
+Default is True.
+- random_phase: If true, randomize the phase of the elements.
+Effectivly moves the signal matrix for each block.
+Each element has the same phase change.
+Default is True.

 ## Filter - Stage
 A filter is a [digital filter](https://en.wikipedia.org/wiki/Digital_filter).
 These filters can either be FIR or IIR filters